Owner: Kathrin König

 6. Withdrawal with the obligation to pay a lump sum compensation (cancellation conditions)

-6.1 The contract and in particular its duration (period of time) can only be changed by mutual agreement with the tour operator and taking into account the possibilities.
+6.1 The contract and in particular its duration (time period) can only be amended by mutual agreement with the consent of the tour operator and by taking into account the possibilities

 6.2 The traveller is entitled to withdraw from the contract at any time against payment of a compensation lump sum/cancellation fee.
 The withdrawal is to be declared to the tour operator, whereby written form is recommended for reasons of proof.
 The traveler is recommended to declare the withdrawal on a permanent data medium (e.g. paper, e-mail).
 If the traveller withdraws from the charter contract arbitrarily, the following cancellation costs will be charged with regard to the charter fee.
 For additional services, such as cleaning, security deposit, bed linen, special equipment etc., which are also cancelled due to the cancellation of the charter contract, no cancellation fees will be charged.

 The cancellation fees for own services provided by the tour operator are: